PatrickKyei/PatrickKyei.github.io/_posts/Public/2024-08-24-how-to-not-live-an-average-life-productivity-for-high-achievers.md

 This could be studying, reading, problem-solving, or any work that demands your mental peak.

 Every day I have about 3 high leverage tasks I focus on.
-For example, draft my newsletters, write about 3 posts to repurpose to my social media accounts (these are educational posts, awareness posts that target pain points of my target audience which continue to bring in clients) and do deep research for materials to build and refine my courses.
+For example, I draft my newsletters, write about 3 posts to repurpose to my social media accounts (these are educational posts, awareness posts that target pain points of my target audience which continue to bring in clients) and do deep research for materials to build and refine my courses.

 I complete these tasks early in the morning whiles the world is still asleep.